huyTon-IceBear/data-analysis---machine-learning/pages/analysis/hamilton-performance.md

 # Hamilton Performance

-To address the query "How did one of our drivers perform last weekend?", we'll focus on the performance of **Lewis Hamilton**.
+To address the query:

+"How did one of our drivers perform last weekend?"

+we'll focus on the performance of **Lewis Hamilton**.

 Driver Details:
 - Name: Lewis Hamilton